goastian/midori-desktop/mobile/android/docs/geckoview/contributor/native-debugging.rst

 The first line tells LLDB to enable inline breakpoints - Android Studio will need this if you want to use visual breakpoints.

-The remaining lines tell LLDB where to go to find the symbols for debugging.
+The next line tells LLDB where to go to find the symbols for debugging.

 .. code:: bash

-   settings set target.inline-breakpoint-strategy always settings append target.exec-search-paths <PATH>/objdir-android-opt/toolkit/library/build
+   settings set target.inline-breakpoint-strategy always settings append target.exec-search-paths <PATH>/objdir-android-opt/dist/bin
-   settings append target.exec-search-paths <PATH>/objdir-android-opt/mozglue/build
-   settings append target.exec-search-paths <PATH>/objdir-android-opt/security

 Set up Android Studio to perform native debugging.
 ==================================================